William758/ZetArtifacts/README.md

 ## Changelog:

+v1.4.6 - Added config for LeftAlt requirement for Tossing.
+Fix NRE when handling buffs.

 v1.4.5 - Added Blighted Elites to Escalation.
 Escalation has a chance to reroll T1 Elites into early T2 Elites.

 v1.4.4 - Added Aragonite Elites to Escalation.